huggingface/blog/Lora-for-sequence-classification-with-Roberta-Llama-Mistral.md

 <!-- /TOC -->
 # Introduction

 In the fast-moving world of Natural Language Processing (NLP), we often find ourselves comparing different language models to see which one works best for specific tasks.
 This blog post is all about comparing three models: RoBERTa, Mistral-7b, and Llama-2-7b.
 We used them to tackle a common problem - classifying tweets about disasters.
-It is important to note that Mistral and Llama are large models with 7 billion parameters, while RoBERTa-large (355M parameters) is a relatively smaller model used as a baseline for the comparison study.
+It is important to note that Mistral and Llama are large models with 7 billion parameters.
+In contrast, RoBERTa-large (355M parameters) is a relatively smaller model used as a baseline for the comparison study.

-In this blog, we used PEFT (Parameter-Efficient Fine-Tuning) technique: Lora (Low-Rank Adaptation of Large Language Models) for fine-tuning the pre-trained model on a sequence classification task.
-LoRa is designed to significantly reduce the number of trainable parameters while maintaning strong downstream task performance.
+In this blog, we used PEFT (Parameter-Efficient Fine-Tuning) technique: LoRA (Low-Rank Adaptation of Large Language Models) for fine-tuning the pre-trained model on the sequence classification task.
+LoRa is designed to significantly reduce the number of trainable parameters while maintaining strong downstream task performance.

-The main objective of this blogpost is to implement LoRa fine-tuning for sequence classification task using three pre-trained models from HuggingFace: [meta-llama/Llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf), [mistralai/Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1), and [roberta-large](https://huggingface.co/roberta-large)
+The main objective of this blogpost is to implement LoRA fine-tuning for sequence classification task using three pre-trained models from Hugging Face: [meta-llama/Llama-2-7b-hf](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf), [mistralai/Mistral-7B-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1), and [roberta-large](https://huggingface.co/roberta-large)

-# Hardware used
+# Hardware Used

 - Number of nodes: 1
 - Number of GPUs per node: 2